-“You Catholics teach ‘works salvation,’ that we must somehow work our way to heaven and earn eternal life — a notion the apostle Paul condemns again and again.
-Don’t you know that salvation is by the grace of God?”
+Does Catholicism teach ‘works salvation,’ that we must somehow work our way to heaven and earn eternal life?
+Isn’t salvation by the grace of God?

 This is an all-too-common caricature of Catholic teaching, which is clear in insisting that we are saved by the grace of God.
 Salvation a free gift.
 At the same time, as the Catechism of the Catholic Church says, “God’s free initiative demands man’s free response, for God created man in his image by conferring on him…the power to know him and love him.”
 And so we are called to repent of sin, trust in Christ, take up our cross and follow him in the obedience of faith.

 And why isn’t this “works salvation”?
 Because the ability to persevere in faithful obedience is itself the result of God’s grace working in us.
 “I will give you a new heart and put a new spirit in you . . . and move you to follow my decrees and be careful to keep my laws” (Ezekiel 36:26,27).

 Resources on the doctrine of Salvation from the CHNetwork

 Books Available from the CHNetwork

 by Marcus Grodi

 A growing majority of Christians today believes that all that is necessary for salvation is an individual’s faith in Jesus.
 Mega churches everywhere proclaim this “Jesus and Me” theology, built around a simple application of John 3:16, belittling the need for membership in any religious community, the practice of any rituals, the reception of any sacraments, the submission to any leaders, or the adherence to any set of doctrines.
 But is this biblically, theologically, and historically sound?
 This book argues, from the perspective of a biblical hermeneutic of continuity, that salvation has always involved more than this simplistic expression of modern individualism.